Scientific Writing and Communication Seminar

 The reading list will be ready by June 1st for the autumn semester and by December 1st for the spring semester.

-University of Bergen; campus Haukeland
+Bergen, campus Haukeland

 Type of assessment: Multippel choice